-Come to this annual festival to enjoy Halloween-themed games, crafts and activity stations created and staffed by sister Girl Scouts.
+Come to these annual festivals at three of our camps to enjoy Halloween-themed games, crafts and activity stations created and staffed by sister Girl Scouts.
 You’ll also go trick-or-treating, play glow-in-the-dark games, take a haunted hike, visit the mad scientist’s lab for spooky science experiments, make s’mores and hear stories at the campfire.

 Haunted Hollow offers extra chills at Redwing

 After they’ve visited all of the activities at Camp Creepy at Redwing, girls in grades 8-12 are invited to cross the spooky bridge into Haunted Hollow to hike a haunted trail or visit our ghostly carnival, complete with scary fun-house maze and ghoulish games.
 Experts will be on-hand to talk about ghost hunting and ghost hunting equipment.
 Please note: Haunted Hollow is not appropriate for kids under the age of 13 or those who scare easily.

 Click on the links below to register for this ghostly good time!
 Don't forget your costumes!

 Girl Scout Member registration:

 - Camp Redwing Camp Creepy on October 11

 - Haunted Hollow at Camp Redwing (separate registration required)

 - Camp Conshatawba Camp Creepy on October 17

 - Camp Hawthorne Ridge Camp Creepy on October 25